-Keep scrolling for career-boosting tips from four of our favourite makeup gurus: Katie Jane Hughes, Danielle Roberts, Hannah Martin and SJ Froom.
+Keep scrolling for career-boosting tips from four of our favorite makeup gurus: Katie Jane Hughes, Danielle Roberts, Hannah Martin, and SJ Froom.

 Katie Jane Hughes

 Celebrity makeup artist, Instagram star and fashion week pro Katie Jane Hughes clearly know what’s up.
 Here’s her advice for getting started as a new MUA: “I would say assisting as much as you can is vital when you’re starting out as a new makeup artist,” she says.
 “Work, work and work!
 Email all the agencies and get on all their assistant rosters.
 You need to take any and every opportunity you get, keep to yourself on set and just work hard.
 The rest will come.”

 A post shared by Katie Jane Hughes (@katiejanehughes) on Jun 21, 2017, at 1:27 pm PDT

 MUA Danielle Roberts, national artistry manager for Urban Decay, has become an Instagram powerhouse thanks to her bold makeup skills.
 Here’s her verdict on how to get started yourself: “When starting out as an MUA, never say no, no matter how big or small the job, because big breaks don’t happen straight away,” she shares.
 “By taking on as much work as possible, you’re constantly building and expanding a network of useful contacts.
 As they say, it’s not what you know; it’s who you know.